 Antonella Ceccagno teaches Sociology of East Asia at the University of Bologna, Italy.
 For more than ten years she worked as the Managing and Research Director of the Center for Immigration Research and Services in Prato, Italy.
 She is interested in the emergence of new labour regimes and the role of migrants in processes of urban, regional, and industrial restructuring.
 She has written extensively on the Chinese migrants in the Italian fashion industry.
 She is the author of the forthcoming book City Making and Global Labour Regimes, Palgrave, 2017.
 Her current research interests revolve around the mobility of migrant workers and processes of workforce ethnicisation.
 At the Summer School she will discuss—together with Devi Sacchetto—the dormitory labour regimes in Europe from the point of view of the workers and their agency.
 (Full institutional profile at this link)

-Anita Chan is Visiting Fellow at the Australian National University.
-She began her academic career with publications examining the political socialisation of the Red Guard generation, Chinese rural society, mass protest movements, Chinese dissidents, and human rights issues.
-Her current research focuses on Chinese labour issues.
-In particular, she works on: work conditions in China’s automotive industry under globalisation; Chinese industrial relations; foreign direct investment and labour conditions in China and in Vietnam; the changing nature of Chinese enterprise culture; global production chain and corporate social responsibility.
-At the Summer School she will discuss the impact of corporate social responsibility campaigns and strategies on labour rights in China.
+Anita Chan is Visiting Fellow at the Australian National University and co-editor of The China Journal.
+She began her academic career examining the political socialisation of the Red Guard generation, Chinese rural society, mass protest movements, Chinese dissidents, and human rights issues.
+For the past three decades her research has focused on Chinese labour issues, including work conditions in China’s automotive industry; Chinese industrial relations; Chinese state enterprises institutional structure; labour conditions and trade unions in foreign companies in China and in Vietnam; the changing nature of Chinese enterprise culture; the global production chain and corporate social responsibility.
+She has published a dozen books (including China’s Workers under Assault: Exploitation in a Globalising Economy) and more than one hundred refereed papers.
+Her most recent books are, as editor, Walmart in China and Chinese Workers in Comparative Perspective.
+At the Summer School she will discuss agency workers in China’s auto joint ventures.
 (Full institutional profile at this link)

 Chen Feng is a Professor at the Department of Government and International Studies of Hong Kong Baptist University.
 His research focuses on China’s labour politics and labour movements.
 His publications cover a range of labour issues in China such as labour resistance, labour dispute settlement, labour rights, the trade union, labour NGOs, and so on.
 He is currently doing a research on worker representatives in collective labour disputes in South China.
 He is particularly interested in a theoretical exploration of the distinct causal effect between the Leninist state and the patterns of labour activism in China and looks into how the sequence of state building and labour mobilization shapes the trajectories of state-labour relations in different social contexts from a perspective of comparative historical analysis.
 His previous research covers ideology, legitimacy, and party organizations in China.
 At the Summer School he will discuss the situation of labour disputes and labour rights in China.
 (Full institutional profile at this link)